Cyanamide

 Cyanamide is an organic compound with the formula CN_{2}H_{2}.
 This white solid is widely used in agriculture and the production of pharmaceuticals and other organic compounds.
 It is also used as an alcohol-deterrent drug.
-The molecule features a nitrile group attached to an amino group.
+One isomer of the molecule features a nitrile group attached to an amino group.
 Derivatives of this compound are also referred to as cyanamides, the most common being calcium cyanamide (CaCN_{2}).

 Tautomers and self-condensations

 Containing both a nucleophilic and electrophilic site within the same molecule, cyanamide undergoes various reactions with itself.
 Cyanamide exists as two tautomers, one with the connectivity N≡C–NH_{2} and the other with the formula HN=C=NH ("carbodiimide" tautomer).
 The N≡C–NH_{2} form dominates, but in a few reactions (e.g. silylation) the diimide form appears to be important.

 Cyanamide dimerizes to give 2-cyanoguanidine (dicyandiamide).
 This dimerization is hindered or reversed by acids and is inhibited by low temperatures.
 The cyclic trimer is called melamine.